e32wong/CloCom/README.md

 The output is a list of clones from the database path and the respective generated comment.

-Please note the XML parameters for ```config.xml```:
+Please note the XML parameter settings for ```config.xml```:

+- databaseFormat
-databaseFormat - 0 for standard Java source code, 1 for autocomment format
+  - 0 for standard Java source code, 1 for autocomment format
 - minNumLines
   - number of statements a clone should have
 - matchAlgorithm